walzert/agl-getting-started-tips/CAN/can.md

 /sbin/ifconfig slcan0 up
 ```

-that could although be done with a service-file in /lib/systemd/system
+that could although be done with a service-file in /lib/systemd/system my [example](socketcan-interface-slcan0.service) for the [USBtin](https://www.fischl.de/usbtin/) slcan-adaper.

 After that you are able to use the commands